 - Peg a time limit to each task.
 Be clear that you need to finish X task by 10am, Y task by 3pm, and Z item by 5:30pm.
 This prevents your work from dragging on and eating into time reserved for other activities.

 - Use a calendar.
 Having a calendar is the most fundamental step to managing your daily activities.
-If you use outlook or lotus notes, calendar come as part of your mailing software.
-Google Calendar is great – I use it.
+If you use outlook or lotus notes, calendar come as part of your mailing software. phd thesis on talent management is great – I use it.
 It’s even better if you can sync it to your mobile phone and other hardwares you use – that way, you can access your schedule no matter where you are.

 - Use an organizer.
 The organizer helps you to be on top of everything in your life.
 It’s your central tool to organize information, to-do lists, projects, and other miscellaneous items.